ccarrero-sf/cortex_agents_summit/README.md

 ### Cortex Analyst and Cortex Search Integration

 We are going to explore the integration between Cortex Analyst and Cortex Search to provide better results.
-If we take a look to the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME:
+If we take a look at the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME:

-In the Dimention you will see that some Sample values have been provided:
+In the Dimension you will see that some Sample values have been provided:

 ![image](img/5_sample_values.png)

-Let's see what happens if we ask for the following question:
+Let's see what happens if we ask the following question:

-- What is the total sales for the carvers?
+- What are the total sales for the carvers?

 You may have an answer like this:

 ![image](img/6_response.png)

-Let's see what happens when we integrate the ARTICLE_NAME dimmension with the Cortex Search Service we created in the Notebook (_ARTICLE_NAME_SEARCH).
-If you have not run it already in the Notebook, this is the code to be executed:
+Let's see what happens when we integrate the ARTICLE_NAME dimension with the Cortex Search Service we created in the Notebook (_ARTICLE_NAME_SEARCH).
+If you haven't run it already in the Notebook, this is the code to be executed:

 ```SQL
 CREATE OR REPLACE CORTEX SEARCH SERVICE _ARTICLE_NAME_SEARCH